-3 Ways Your HPLC Waste SAA Is Putting Your Employees & Your Organization at Risk
+3 Ways Your HPLC Waste SAA Puts Your Employees & Organization at Risk

 Many solvent waste systems used in pharmaceutical, healthcare, and higher education research do not appropriately address the safe or compliant collection of hazardous waste.
 In fact, many of these “systems” aren’t much of a system at all.
 In most cases waste collection is non-compliant, not easy to handle, and unsafe.